kahayes14/VRCBilliards/README.md

 And in the scene `__MAIN__` also has one of these scripts

 ### Caveats
-- HT8B once again has a position requirement, this time its that the Y position in the scene of this prefab should equal 0.0
 - This project is currently not designed / tested with more than one instance of a table in a world and is currently unsupported